What is Cannabis Rosin

 Hemp, yes you can press CBD Rosin, is more difficult and needs a higher temperature, sometimes as much as 220 degrees F.

-After you use a rosin press machine to press cannabis flower, you will be left with a flattened pancake of pressed weed.
-DO NOT THROW THIS OUT!!!
+After you use a rosin press machine to press cannabis flower, you will be left with a flattened pancake of pressed weed, also known as a pressed rosin puck.

 According the Ryan Mayer, inventor of the Rosinbomb press, about 45% of the plant’s cannabinoids are left after pressing.
 That is a lot!